DSI-FDI/final-project/iteration_2_and_3_dsi.md

 So before the date, the user will receive in the mobile application a list of suggested places given the girl preferences.
 Then Josh, can book it directly through the application.

-On the date, the augmented reality app will notify the user if its the time to move to another place.
+On the date, the augmented reality app will notify the user if it's the time to move to another place.

 - The mobile app will propose 3 places to organize the date.
-- The augmented reality app will analyze the girl preferences and propose 3 places to move when its the right moment.
+- The augmented reality app will analyze the girl preferences and propose 3 places to move when it's the right moment.
 - All of the place are ranked by the girl preferences.

 This is related with the *Booking the place* data element, because the app will let the user to book the place.

 #### Booking the place

-After the applicaiton proposed the places, the user can book directly a table or a place.
+After the application proposed the places, the user can book directly a table or a place.

 - When the voice microphone heard 'Let's go to Hard rock cafe restaurant', the app will automatically book a table.
 - Also the application will start a navigation map.